-- Assistance to learners in the identification of an education and career goal and course of study; - The provision of information to serve a continuum of learner needs and abilities to enable learners to make informed choices; - Guidance and assistance in the development of an education plan to accomplish a program pathway related to a learner's education and career goals; - Assistance to learners in the exploration of education and career interests and aptitudes.
+- Assistance to students in the identification of an education and career goal and course of study; - The provision of information to serve a continuum of student needs and abilities to enable students to make informed choices: - Guidance and assistance in the development of an education plan to accomplish a program pathway related to a student's education and career goals; - Assistance to students in the exploration of education and career interests and aptitudes.

-Learner Education Plan
+Student Education Plan

-Calbright shall provide learners with an opportunity to develop Learner Education Plans that are either:
+Calbright shall provide students with an opportunity to develop Student Education Plans that are either:

-- Abbreviated: Abbreviated learner education plans are designed to meet the immediate needs of entering learners and those for whom a comprehensive plan is not appropriate; or - Comprehensive: The comprehensive Learner Education Plan is tailored to meet the individual needs and interests of the learner for the enrollment term.
-It will address a learner's education goal and program of study requirements, applicable course prerequisites or corequisites, assessment for placement results, potential transfer institutions, the need for basic skills, and the need for referral to other support and instructional services as appropriate; and will include the steps the learner needs to take on their educational path to complete their identified course of study.
-The planning process will take into account a learner's interests, skills and career goals.
+- Abbreviated Abbreviated student education plans are designed to meet the immediate needs of entering students and those for whom a comprehensive plan is not appropriate; or - Comprehensive The comprehensive Student Education Plan is tailored to meet the individual needs and interests of the student for the enrollment term.
+It will address a student's education goal and program of study requirements, applicable course prerequisites or corequisites, assessment for placement results, potential transfer institutions, the need for basic skills, and the need for referral to other support and instructional services as appropriate; and will include the steps the student needs to take on their educational path to complete their identified course of study.
+The planning process will take into account a student's interests, skills and career goals.

-The District and its college will ensure that comprehensive educational plans are accessible and recorded in electronic form, and will make a reasonable effort to not duplicate educational planning processes for learners participating in special programs.
+The District and its college will ensure that comprehensive educational plans are accessible and recorded in electronic form, and will make a reasonable effort to not duplicate educational planning processes for students participating in special programs.

-Learner Follow-Up
+Student Follow-Up

-Calbright shall establish a process to ensure it is evaluating the academic progress of learners, and providing appropriate learner services.
+Calbright shall establish a process to ensure it is evaluating the academic progress of students, and providing appropriate student services.
 These services include, but are not limited to, academic or progress probation interventions, academic early alert systems, and referral to other support services.